syrkis/miiii/paper/main.typ

   ],
   bibliography: bibliography("zotero.bib"),
 )

 // body ///////////////////////////////////////////////////////////////////////

 = Introduction

 Recent years have seen deep learning models demonstrate remarkable proficiency in solving complex computational tasks.
 These models exhibit parallels to information-theoretic concepts, particularly in lossy data compression.
 For instance, the weights of GPT-2 are about a tenth of the size of its training data, akin to the compression ratios achieved by techniques like Huffman coding (mention lossy technique instead).
 Importantly, deep learning architectures can function both as archives—overfitting to training data—and as generalized algorithms @power2022.
+It can be both an archive and an algorithm for different tasks simultaneously.

 A system capable of transitioning from archive to algorithm presents intriguing questions: Why doesn't it skip the archiving step and directly learn algorithms?
 What types of algorithms does it learn, and how reliably?
 Can the learning process be expedited?
 How does the presence of multiple tasks affect the learning process?
 Critically, what specific algorithm has been learned by a given system?
 Addressing these questions is essential for advancing the theoretical understanding of deep learning and enhancing their practical applications.